-When a player wishes to fire a unit's ATGM, it is announced before making a to-hit roll, as stated in 14.4.
+When a player wishes to fire a unit's ATGM, it is announced be-Expended fore making a to-hit roll, as stated in 14.4.
 If the colored die on the to-hit roll is less than the ATGM depletion number, resolve the current attack but the unit is out of ATGM ammunition for the remainder of the scenario.